Adnn/notes_graphics/docs/rtr.md

 #### Screen-Based Antialiasing p137

-Detailed overview of a lot of screen-based AA techniques (supersampling, temporal, morohological(image-based))
+Detailed overview of a lot of screen-based AA techniques (supersampling, temporal, morphological(image-based))

 "Antialiasing (such as MSAA or SSAA) is resolved by default with a box filter" p142 (and it seems to mean taking the average color).
 TODO: I do not understand why, since it seems box would just pick nearest...